paketo-buildpacks/paketo-website/content/docs/reference/php-reference.md

 [CycloneDX][format/cyclonedx], [SPDX][format/spdx], and
 [Paketo-specific][format/paketo] formats.

-Apps built with the buildpack that use Composer as a a package manager contain SBOM entries that provide a full picture of the packages installed in the final app image.
+Apps built with the buildpack that use Composer as a package manager contain SBOM entries that provide a full picture of the packages installed in the final app image.
 There are also entries for the installed versions of PHP and Composer.
 Check out the [Access the Software Bill of Materials guide]({{< ref "docs/howto/sbom" >}}) for more information about how to retrieve the SBOM for your app image.